top of page

 Hands-On Application

-This advanced module addresses transforming complex bond cashflow structures into standardized risk factor exposures for portfolio-level VaR, stress testing, and risk aggregation at institutional scale.
-Participants master sophisticated mapping methodologies from foundational nearest tenor matching and linear interpolation through duration matching using linear programming frameworks that preserve dollar duration (DV01) under parallel shifts, to variance matching employing non-linear quadratic optimization incorporating correlation structure across the yield curve.
-Participants implement the Generalized Reduced Gradient (GRG) algorithm using Python's scipy.optimize and Excel Solver, validate solutions against full revaluation benchmarks, and assess computational trade-offs.
-The module culminates in comprehensive bond portfolio risk frameworks calculating diversified portfolio DV01 with correlation structure, generating portfolio-level VaR measures and key rate duration profiles—mirroring production risk systems at global investment banks for regulatory capital calculations and internal risk limits.
+Addresses the transformation of complex bond cashflow structures into standardized risk factor exposures for portfolio-level VaR, stress testing, and regulatory capital calculations.
+Participants master mapping methodologies progressing from nearest tenor matching and linear interpolation through duration matching using linear programming that preserves dollar duration (DV01/KRD), to variance matching via quadratic optimization incorporating full yield curve correlation structure — consistent with J.P.
+Morgan's RiskMetrics framework.
+The Generalized Reduced Gradient (GRG) algorithm is implemented in both Python's scipy.optimize and Excel Solver.
+Solutions are validated against full revaluation benchmarks, and the module concludes with diversified portfolio DV01, key rate duration profiles, and portfolio-level VaR.

 0